Cuupa/garduino/README.md

 <img src="https://raw.githubusercontent.com/Cuupa/garduino/main/docs/PCB/PCB.svg" width="300%" height="300">

-All files including Gerber files can be found here: [docs/PCB/](docs/PCB/)
+All files including Gerber files can be found here: [docs/PCB/](docs/PCB/) I had to order at least 5 PCBs which costs me around 8$ (including shipping).

 # Software
 The software in this git repository is as of now a simple prototype and is under active development.